boldbi/bold-bi-docs/docs/application-startup/latest.md

 ![Site Blob Storage](/static/assets/application-startup/images/blob-storage.png)

-You can find the details on how to configure the Azure Blob [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
+You can find the details on how to configure the [Azure Blob](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).

 ## Database Options